roguebro/nvim/README.md

     :h i_ctrl-o
     :h 'textwidth'

-A bit part of the OWTA-way is to become aware of your surroundings.
+A big part of the OWTA-way is to become aware of your surroundings.
 Imagine being dropped inside a (n)vim with perhaps a zillion plugins and scripts active.
 How can you possibly know what functionality is available?
 These internal commands might be worth trying and reading help about: